MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitVolunteers/overview.md

 # nonProfitVolunteers

-Common Data Model Solution for the 'NONPROFITVOLUNTEERS' Common Data Service Solution
+CDM Solution for the 'NONPROFITVOLUNTEERS' CDS Solution

 ## Entities